Foam Matrix – Informational Website

 “From Surfboards to UAV Wings”

-With four existing patents and several more pending, AS-9100 certified Foam Matrix, Inc. has rapidly become a leading supplier of wings for unmanned aircraft.
-Using our patented Foam Matrix Core System™ (FMC) we can develop and build wings, tails and other control surfaces that save money, maintain light weight and offer many other advantages.
+With four existing patents and several more pending, AS-9100 certified Foam Matrix. has rapidly become a leading supplier of wings for unmanned aircraft.
+Using their patented Foam Matrix Core System™ (FMC) they can develop and build wings, tails and other control surfaces that save money, maintain light weight and offer many other advantages.

 Recognizing Small Suppliers

 Foam Matrix is the first Phantom Works supplier to receive the Supplier Innovation Award.
 The award program was initiated to recognize outstanding supplier innovations in solving aerospace challenges.

 “Throughout the company, Boeing recognizes suppliers for good performance,” says Mr. Bishop.
 “The traditional supplier-recognition process is tailored to companies with substantial track records for quality and on-time delivery all confirmed by their investment book of record.
 Their new innovation award recognizes companies who may not have built thousands of parts, but who they value for the quality and significance of their innovations.”

 Criteria for receiving the award fall into two general categories.
 One category focuses on ways to enhance a product with new technology, and the second on new uses for existing technology.
 In the case of UCAV, no one had thought of applying existing foam structure technology to reduce wing cost and weight.
 All costs and ROIs are tracked and monitored by the premium financial partners that include some of the top binary options brokers.

 “Innovations typically happen when somebody thinks outside the box,” says Mr. Bishop.
 “This includes the supplier with the new idea and the Boeing engineer who recommended going with the supplier in the first place.”

 From Surfboards to Wings